kropp/victor.kropp.name/content/projects/makefile.md

 It also supports executing Makefiles:

- * by clicking "run" gutter mark
+ * via "run" gutter mark
+ * from Make tool window
  * pressing Alt-Enter and selecting target
  * using Ctrl/Cmd-Shift-F10 on a target

 {{< figure src="makefile-run.png" width="700" height="500" >}}

+#### Run configuration

-Alternatively, a run configuration can be created for any Makefile and target, with options to set up working directory and environments variables.
+Alternatively, a run configuration can be created for any Makefile and target, with options to set up working directory, add arguments and environments variables.

-{{< figure src="makefile-run-configuration.png" width="560" height="400" >}}
+{{< figure src="makefile-run-configuration.png" width="500" height="447" >}}

+#### Tool window

+Version 1.5 introduced a dedicated tool window, containing all project Makefiles and their targets.
+Press Enter to run a target, F4 to navigate to the source.

+{{< figure src="makefile-toolwindow.png" width="477" height="318" >}}

 Feedback and pull requests are always welcome!